Laitmynsaw

 Laitmynsaw is a village located in Mylliem Tehsil, East Khasi Hills District.
-As of the year of 2022, it had a totalPopulation of around 198 people.
+As of the year of 2022, it had a total population of around 198 people.
 Its sex ratio was 1,058 females per thousand males, which is higher than that of Meghalaya (984).
 Children age 0-6 number 33, or 18.64% of the total population.
 The village's literacy rate is 90.28%, higher than the average rate of Meghalaya (74.43%); 88.57% for males and 91.89% for females.
-The village was declared an Open Defeaction Free(ODF) Village on 2 October 2016 and was awarded with a certificate from the then MLA of Mylliem constituency, Ronnie V Lyngdoh.
-The village was also awarded the most initiative village of East Khasi Hills in the year 2017 and was awarded a cash process of ₹ 50,000.
-The people of the village have been indulged in a practice of cleaning the village and surrounding are once a week and the teachings is being passed on to the younger generations as well.

 The village boasts Mattilang Park, which is a tourist destination.
 Opposite to the park is the Elephant Falls.
 The village also has a lower primary school run by the government, which enrolls 33 students and employs two teachers.
 The village has a headman who is chosen by the people.